digitalcraftsman/hugo-minimalist-theme/README.md

 ## Annotations

+Thanks to

+- [Raphael Riegger](https://github.com/rriegger) for creating the original theme
-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project